BC Zenit Saint Petersburg: 2020-present

 On February 28, 2022, EuroLeague Basketball suspended the team because of the 2022 Russian invasion of Ukraine.

+On June 5, 2022 BC Zenit has become VTB United League champion beating CSKA Moscow in 7 games.

 Arenas

 When the club moved to St. Petersburg, they first played their home games at the 7,120 seat Sibur Arena.
 They then moved to the newly renovated 7,000 seat Yubileyni Arena.
 When the club was previously based in Lyubertsy, they played their home games at the 4,000 seat Triumph Sports Palace arena.